KrishSett/suspense_stories_api/README.md

 - A RESTful API for managing suspense stories with user and admin authentication, built with FastAPI and MongoDB.

 ### Features
 - Dual Authentication System (User and Admin roles)
 - CRUD operations for stories &amp; channels
 - Categorize channels
 - Channel specific story listings
+- Motor to use async await functions
+- JWT authentication for dual auth guard

+### Future Implementations
+- Redis caching mongo query cache
 - Push notification on new stories
 - Pagination support
 - Rate limiting for API endpoints

-### Future Implementations

-- Motor to use async await functions
-- Redis caching mongo query cache
-- JWT authentication for dual auth guard
+- Usage of kafka queue to run background jobs